 From a bird's eye view, Kafka Streams works by reading records from Kafka using a Consumer, performing your application's computation, and then recording its progress by committing offsets back to Kafka.
 So to know that it’s really making progress (and not just say, rebalancing, processing some records, and failing, in a loop) you want to make sure the streams app is actively committing offsets back to Kafka.

-You can do this by using the Consumer Group CLI to poll the committed offsets for the Kafka Streams consumer group (the group's name is the value from your [.c-code]application.id[.c-code] config).
+You can do this by using the Consumer Group CLI to poll the committed offsets for the Kafka Streams consumer group (the group's name is the value from your application.id config).
 For example, the following run for an application with ID “responsive” reading from a topic called “input tells me that my current committed offset is 100, the end offset is 120, and lag is 20:

-[.c-code-block]$ kafka-consumer-groups --bootstrap-server my.bootstrap.server:9092 --describe --group responsive --offsets
+$ kafka-consumer-groups --bootstrap-server my.bootstrap.server:9092 --describe --group responsive --offsets

 GROUP TOPIC PARTITION CURRENT-OFFSET LOG-END-OFFSET LAG CONSUMER-ID HOST CLIENT-ID